Silver Jackets Webinar: Partnering Opportunities with NASA +/-

 There is significant interest in this collaborative approach by communities.
 It offers opportunities for Silver Jackets teams to work with EPA and other agencies to help communities reduce risk while improving water quality and meeting compliance objectives.
 EPA presented information on the broad EPA/FEMA Memorandum of Understanding that has led to several flood-risk technical assistance projects and can facilitate partnering opportunities in the future.

-The slide presentations (pdf, 7.77 MB) are available along with the speakers' bios.
+The recorded session (mp3, 46.7 MB) and the slide presentations (pdf, 7.77 MB) are available along with the speakers' bios.

 Date: May 24, 2017

 Silver Jackets Webinar: Partnering Opportunities with Coastal States Organization +/-